How to Correctly Label the Anatomical Parts of a Kidney (Without Getting Lost in the Details)

 Next, look for the renal pyramids — their pointed tips (papillae) should point toward the pelvis.
 The areas between pyramids are your renal columns.

 The cortex is everything that's not clearly medulla.
-If you're unsure, ask yourself: does this area contain glomeruli?
+Which means if you're unsure, ask yourself: does this area contain glomeruli?
 If yes, it's cortex.

 Use color-coding when studying.
 Different colors for cortex, medulla, and collecting system help your brain organize the information visually.